top of page

 Why is Risk Impact Assessment Important?

-Risk impact assessment is a critical step in effective risk management, helping organisations identify, evaluate, and prioritise risks based on their potential consequences.
+It is a critical step in effective risk management, helping organisations identify, evaluate, and prioritise risks based on their potential consequences, using tools like risk assessment forms and risk scores to guide decision-making.
 By understanding the impact of various risks, organisations can allocate resources efficiently, develop targeted mitigation strategies, and align risk management with strategic goals.
 Key benefits include:

 Financial Impact